Morrissey: 2010–2019: Further studio albums and literary work

 In April 2011 EMI issued a new compilation, Very Best of Morrissey, for which the singer chose the track list and artwork.
 In March 2011, Morrissey took Ron Laffitte as his manager.
 In June and July 2011, Morrissey played a UK tour; during his 2011 performance at Glastonbury Festival, Morrissey criticised UK Prime Minister David Cameron for attempting to prevent a ban on wild animals performing in circuses, calling him a "silly twit".
 This was followed by several dates elsewhere in Europe.
 Morrissey's 2012 tour started in South America and continued through Asia and North America.
 Morrissey played concerts in Belgium, Italy, Greece, Turkey, Israel, Portugal, England and Scotland.
+In July 2012, during a concert visit to Israel, Morrissey was awarded a symbolic key to the city of Tel Aviv by the city's mayor, Ron Huldai.
+He later described himself as "a small face of Tel Aviv" and said he would be happy to represent the city "with integrity and loyalty".
+Morrissey has performed in Israel on multiple occasions.
 Between January and March 2013, Morrissey toured 32 North American cities, beginning in Greenvale, New York, and ending in Portland, Oregon.
-Patti Smith and her band were special guests at the Staples Center concert in Los Angeles, and Kristeen Young opened on all nights.